deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 Powell nodded as he filtered the coffee and poured it before answering.

 "I have never worked with a unit that had a higher background rate of pranks, hijinks and general shenanigans."
 He said, fondly.
 "They're completely fookin' nuts, the lot of 'em, and I totally sympathize.
 We're all eating well above our energy needs to try and get some reserves up, and all the PT in the world won't cut it nowadays.
 Every man jack of us is a fizzing ball of energy in the morning, and a half-trashed wreck come bedtime.
 And yet, discipline is *not* a problem here—they're all mature, sensible lads one an' all.
-It's just…bonkers in their dorm when they're letting off steam.
+It's just...bonkers in their dorm when they're letting off steam.
 But never once has it crossed the line, and I'm quite confident it never will."

 "You make them sound like a puppy farm."
 Rylee observed.